The Geometric Anatomy of Capability Acquisition in Transformers: Methods

 \emph{Task-specific} \rankme.
 For each task, we collect hidden-state activations from the final transformer layer on 200 diagnostic examples, compute the singular value decomposition, and apply the \rankme formula~\citep{garrido2023rankme}: $\text{RankMe}(H) = \exp\bigl(-\sum_i \bar{\sigma}_i \log \bar{\sigma}_i\bigr)$, where $\bar{\sigma}_i = \sigma_i / \sum_j \sigma_j$ are the normalized singular values.
 This measures the effective dimensionality of the representation space as seen by each task.
 We also compute \rankme per transformer layer to study propagation patterns.

-\emph{Fisher eigenspectrum.} We compute per-sample gradients on 200 task-specific examples, form the gradient matrix $G \in \mathbb{R}^{N \times P}$ ($N$ samples, $P$ parameters), and eigendecompose the Gram matrix $G G^\top \in \mathbb{R}^{N \times N}$ to obtain the top-$N$ eigenvalues of the empirical Fisher information matrix~\citep{kunstner2019limitations}.
-The Fisher effective rank is then $\exp(H(\bar{\lambda}^F))$ where $\bar{\lambda}^F$ are the normalized Fisher eigenvalues.
+\emph{Gradient effective rank.} We compute per-sample gradients on 200 task-specific examples, forming a gradient matrix $G \in \mathbb{R}^{N \times P}$ ($N$ samples, $P$ parameters), and eigendecompose the Gram matrix $G G^\top \in \mathbb{R}^{N \times N}$.
+The effective rank is $\exp(H(\bar{\lambda}))$, where $\bar{\lambda}$ are the normalized eigenvalues.
+This measures how concentrated the per-sample gradient directions are: low rank means gradients point in similar directions across examples, high rank means they are diverse.

-\emph{Local Learning Coefficient (LLC).} Following \citet{lau2023quantifying}, we estimate the LLC at each checkpoint using SGLD sampling: we run 500 SGLD steps with learning rate $10^{-5}$, inverse temperature $\beta = 1.0$, and localization strength $\gamma = 10{,}000$, burning in the first 100 steps and computing the mean loss elevation relative to the checkpoint loss.
+\emph{Local Learning Coefficient (LLC).} Following \citet{lau2023quantifying}, we estimate the LLC at each checkpoint using SGLD sampling: we run 500 SGLD steps with learning rate $10^{-5}$, inverse temperature $\beta = 1.0$, and localization strength $\gamma = 10{,}000$, discarding the first 100 steps as burn-in and computing the mean loss elevation from the remaining 400 steps.
 The LLC measures the effective complexity of the loss landscape near the current parameter configuration.

-\emph{Global Hessian.} We compute the top-20 eigenvalues of the full-model Hessian via stochastic Lanczos quadrature~\citep{ghorbani2019investigation} using random Pile validation data.
-This captures global curvature structure independent of task-specific structure.
+\emph{Hessian top eigenvalue.} We compute the top eigenvalues of the Hessian via stochastic Lanczos quadrature~\citep{ghorbani2019investigation}.
+For Pythia, we use random Pile validation data (global, $k{=}20$ Lanczos vectors, ${\sim}$30s/checkpoint).
+For the algorithmic experiment, we compute a task-specific variant: Lanczos on each task's loss separately ($k{=}5$, ${\sim}$1s/checkpoint per task).

 \emph{Gradient covariance rank.} The effective rank of the batch-level gradient covariance matrix, measuring the diversity of gradient directions across training examples.
-For computational tractability, we compute this on the first 50K parameters, which biases toward embedding weights and early layers (see Appendix~\ref{app:implementation} for details and discussion of this limitation).
+Computed per-task on the same diagnostic sets used for \rankme.
+For computational tractability, we use the first 50K parameters, which biases toward embedding weights and early layers (see Appendix~\ref{app:implementation} for details).